May I have your attention?

 Short form video content

-There are an ever-diminishing number of media conglomerates that control more or less all information on the planet.
+Of course, there are an ever-diminishing number of media conglomerates that control more or less all information on the planet.
 While this has been largely true for the past fifty years, the rate at which it has accelerated in a world dominated by social media is almost incomprehensible.
 The implosion of the Warner Brother’s/Netflix merger comes just as Larry Ellison’s Oracle becomes the domestic answer to ByteDance, the company behind TikTok.

-Facebook entries on Google News are largely video content, which is served occasionally embedded inside the News results.
+Facebook entries on Google News are also largely video content, which is served occasionally embedded inside the News results.
 Outlets are always experimenting with the best way to serve their content that leads to engagement, and Facebook is one of the largest social media platforms in Australia by a large margin, even outpacing YouTube in some specific metrics.
 (YouTube is overwhelmingly the most visited platform on the internet next to perhaps Google, visited at roughly 5x the frequency of Facebook.)

 YouTube makes up for around 3.5% of all unique URLs in the dataset for the year 2023, making it one of the most prolific “news” sources on the internet that year.
-After removing for duplicates and grouping by top-level domain, the top 3 domains are Yahoo, MSN, and YouTube, with YouTube in 2nd.
+After removing duplicates and grouping by top-level domain, the top 3 domains are Yahoo, MSN, and YouTube, with YouTube in 2nd.
 By comparison, this dwarfs both Fox News and the Daily Mail.

-Looking specifically at YouTube, inexplicably, the channel “Forbes Breaking News” comes out at the top.
-The headlines are mixed.
+On Forbes, the headlines are mixed.
 Alongside some blandly neutral content, the majority are about manufactured sports controversies and feature a range of conservatives like Jim Jordan, Nikki Haley, Riley Gaines, Ron DeSantis, amongst others.
 These are predictably grotesque, as are vindictive culture warrior titles like “Dan Crenshaw Claps Back At Raul Ruiz Over Transgender Studies.”
 The next two are GBNews and, again, Sky News Australia.
 If outrage is the most vaunted currency on YouTube, the far-right will always win on sheer numbers.
 This has accelerated as a result of YouTube removing trans people as a protected group in the company’s hate speech policy.

 While it may make intuitive sense in some broader context to have the video channels of news outlets show up in the news results, virality is a terrible indicator of veracity.
 That one channel has garnered over 2.6 billion views across the more than 84k videos on offer, earning them 2.1 million subscribers.
 While the anti-trans side has channels with billions of users to mobilize, LGBTQ+ specific channels like PinkNews have 355k subscribers and 3.3k videos only appeared 7 times, 2 of which were duplicates.
-The vast majority of LGBTQ outlets were never served as YouTube links in Google News the more than 3 years the scraper bot has been running.
-GLAAD, which hosts the annual LGBTQ+ Media Awards has only 61.7K subscribers never appears.
+The vast majority of LGBTQ outlets were never served as YouTube links in Google News during the more than 3 years the scraper bot has been running.
+GLAAD, which hosts the annual LGBTQ+ Media Awards has only 61.7K subscribers and never appears.
 The Human Rights Campaign has 95.4K, and appears twice across roughly a thousand days, compared to the Daily Signal who appears 6 times and has over a million subscribers.
 The largest platform trans people have on YouTube is through Individual influencers with hundreds of thousands of followers.
 They too are absent, but Matt Walsh and Michael Knowles are not.

 Channel statistics pulled using the tuber R package